Skip to content

 Fraud detection is the most operationally mature form of agentic AI in loyalty programs.
 Machine learning models continuously analyze transaction patterns, redemption behaviors, and account activity signals to identify anomalies that indicate potential fraud — account takeover, point farming, referral abuse, or claim manipulation — and autonomously flag or quarantine suspicious activity for human review.

-The Loyalty Security Association estimates that loyalty fraud costs $3.1 billion in fraudulently redeemed points annually.
-AI-driven fraud detection systems that monitor behavioral patterns in real time — rather than applying static rule-sets to periodic audits — identify fraud patterns earlier, with fewer false positives, and at a scale no human team can match.
+Industry research estimates loyalty fraud costs $3+ billion in fraudulently redeemed points annually (Loyalty Fraud Prevention Association, cited by Comarch).
+AI-driven fraud detection systems that monitor behavioral patterns in real time identify fraud patterns earlier, with fewer false positives, and at a scale no human team can match.
 The agentic element is the continuous, autonomous monitoring and flagging function; the final investigation and resolution decision remains human.

 What Agentic AI Does NOT Replace